 You can also execute "AltairZ80 cpnetserver" for the same effect or type "do cpnetserver<return>" at the "sim>" command prompt.
-Then connect via Telnet to the simulator and type "mpm <return>" at the "0A>" command prompt to start the MP/M CP/NET server.
+Then connect via Telnet ("telnet 127.0.0.1" or "telnet localhost") to the simulator and type "mpm <return>" at the "A>" command prompt to start the MP/M CP/NET server.